MicrosoftDocs/fabric-docs/docs/data-engineering/high-concurrency-overview.md

 >  2. Sessions should have the same default lakehouse configuration.
 >  3. Sessions should have the same Spark compute properties.

-As part of Spark session initialization,  a REPL core is created and every time a new item starts sharing the same session and the executors are allocated in F.A.I.R to these notebooks running in these REPL cores inside the Spark application.
+As part of Spark session initialization,  a REPL core is created and every time a new item starts sharing the same session and the executors are allocated in F.A.I.R based manner to these notebooks running in these REPL cores inside the Spark application preventing starvation scenarios.

 ## Next steps